|CLINICAL COUNSELING OVERVIEW|

 Clinical Counseling Program

-The curriculum is designed to meet national preparation standards.
-The program is accredited by the Council for the Accreditation of Counseling and Related Educational Programs and the Higher Learning Commission, the regional accrediting body.
+Accreditation entails a rigorous process of review by an independent, national entity to ensure that a set of established educational standards are adequately incorporated in program instruction.
+The Clinical Counseling curriculum is accredited by the Council for the Accreditation of Counseling and Related Educational Programs and the Higher Learning Commission, the regional accrediting body.

 Length of Program